Who Will Take Care Of My Child After I’m Gone?

 Jesus Left His “Baby” Behind, Too

 Days later, this is the same God who would assign the delicate and complex ministry of reconciliation, to unschooled and ordinary men.
-The omnipotent God of the universe entrusted the nurturing of His newborn, fledgling Church to a to gaggle of human disciples.
-The very ones who totally ditched Him and ran, just a few days earlier.
+The omnipotent God of the universe entrusted the nurturing of His newborn, fledgling Church to a gaggle of human disciples: The very ones who ditched Him and ran, just a few days before.

 Specifically, He intentionally handed the keys to the Kingdom to a fumble-prone Simon Peter, called him the rock on whom He would build His Church, and vowed that the gates of Hades would not overcome it (Matt.
 16:18).
 Then He ascended into heaven, reassuring them that He would be with them always, to the ends of the earth.

-Personally, I would have vetted much more stringently, and chosen from a more qualified pool of highly experienced applicants.
+Personally, I would have vetted much more stringently, choosing from a pool of highly qualified applicants.
 But God in His sovereignty, that’s the way He chose to do it.

-Come to think of it: Eleven years ago, this same God dispatched a disabled baby to an inexperienced and completely under-qualified 30-year-old young woman, who used to carelessly toss around the word, “retarded.”
-Me.
+Come to think of it: Years ago, this same God dispatched a disabled baby to an inexperienced and completely under-qualified 30-year-old young woman, who used to carelessly toss around the word, “retarded.”